By Jane Parent

 Does anyone get enough sleep?
-Are all of our teens sleep-deprived?
-More than one study has found that the majority of teenagers are not getting anywhere near the recommended 8.5 to 9.5 hours a night, thanks to a variety of factors, including school start times before 8:00 a.m.
+Teenagers certainly seem to fall short in the sleep department.
+More than one study has confirmed that the majority of teenagers are not getting anywhere near the recommended 8.5 to 9.5 hours a night, thanks to a variety of factors, including school start times before 8 a.m.

 You’ve heard this before, but the bottom line is that screens and sleep do not mix.
 In fact, there’s mounting evidence that screens cut into sleep by as much as an hour per night.
 The truth is that for many teenagers it can be tempting to be on their devices late into the night.
 What’s more, the light emitted by a screen is like a wake-up call for our brains.
 “It stimulates the centers in our brain that help us stay alert during the day,” explains Schuen.
 Some teenagers can turn off their devices on their own.
 “Others may need a parent to step in,” he says.

 Limit sleepovers to Friday nights

 Think of staying up late at a sleepover like flying coast to coast.
 Your teenager will be jet-lagged.
 “Even though you can physically move your sleep clock by staying up later, your natural sleep clock can only move about an hour a night,” explains Schuen.
 “That’s why we get jet lag.”
 So by sticking with Friday nights for sleepovers, your teen has Saturday and Sunday night to recover before having to get up for school on Monday.

 Teenagers are much more sensitive to caffeine than adults or even twenty-somethings.
 “Caffeine will last in a teenager’s system for hours longer,” explains Schuen.
 So talk to your teenager about the ramifications of drinking caffeinated beverages, like coffee, soda, and especially so-called “energy” drinks—Monster, Red Bull, Rockstar—which can contain high, sometimes dangerous, levels of caffeine.